-Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at Level I.
+\Registration in FOUN1019, reduces the number of credits which can be taken in free electives at Level I.

-Students doing the Foreign Language Specialization are advised to consult with the Department of Modern Languages and Literatures on language course options before making course selections.
-Level II and Level III students are required to take foreign language courses in the same language course option selected in Level 1.
+\\Students doing the Foreign Language Specialization are advised to consult with the Department of Modern Languages and Literatures on language course options before making course selections.
+Level II and Level III students are required to take foreign language courses in the same language course option selected in Level I.

-BA HISTORY (SPECIAL) (Not offered for 2021- 2022)
+BA HISTORY (SPECIAL) (Not offered for 2022- 2023)